php-fig/fig-standards/bylaws/004-psr-workflow.md

 All knowledge gained during Draft stage, such as possible alternative approaches, their implications, pros and cons etc. as well as the reasons for choosing the proposed approach must be summarized in the meta document.
-The purpose of this rule is to prevent discussions or alternative proposals from reappearing once they have been decided on.
+The purpose of this rule is to prevent circular discussions or alternative proposals from reappearing once they have been decided on.

 When the author(s) and sponsors agree that the proposal is ready and that the meta document is objective and complete, the coordinator may promote the proposal to Review stage.
 The promotion must be announced in a